 It’s difficult to even say, much less discern what the sentence is trying to convey, coming off more like a word salad to an English speaker’s way of thinking.
 In their proper order, the adjectives should be aligned in this way:

-A handsome new yellow cotton Indian jacket.
+A handsome new yellow Indian cotton jacket.

 How did it happen that, without any memory of having learned this, I expect my adjectives to be in a choreographed line dance with each other?
 At any rate, it’s useful, as it gives me a sense of order when it comes to describing something, and luckily, other English speakers seem to be agreeably aligned.
-(I know, I know… we can be literary and change order to point to or infer meaning in a different way, but let’s not play with poetic subversion today.)
+(I know, I know… we can be literary and change the order to point to or infer meaning in a different way, but let’s not play with poetic subversion today.)

-Now that you’re aware how deeply ingrained your sense of adjective order is, let’s start teaching ESL students, step by step.
+Now that you’re aware of how deeply ingrained your sense of adjective order is, let’s start teaching ESL students, step by step.

 You can begin with younger students by exposing them to simple adjectives.
 In fact, I recommend that you start off very young – even before they learn how to read.
-With a bit of forward thinking, it will make their elementary and junior high school English classes a little easier.
-If you’ve been doing chants such as, “Five Little Monkeys” or “Five Little Ducks,” then you’re not only priming your kids to hear the sounds associated with numbers and plurals, but stacked adjectives as well!
+With a bit of forward-thinking, it will make their elementary and junior high school English classes a little easier.
+If you’ve been doing chants such as, “Five Little Monkeys” or “Five Little Ducks,” then you’re not only priming your kids to hear the sounds associated with numbers and plurals but stacked adjectives as well!

 Making Sentences Without Words

 Start with simple nouns that begin with a consonant, like ‘cat.’
 Pull out an ‘A’ card from your ABC deck.
 Then grab a select few of your number, color, size, and emotions cards as well.
-(You can download the color and number flash cards from my online store for free!)
+(You can download the color and number flashcards from my online store for free!)

-Let’s start lining the cards up!
 Start with a simple minor sentence.
 Then add a color adjective.
 Once kids understand this easy pattern, mix the cards up, and have students reorder or make new sentences themselves.
 It may be helpful to teach your kids that ‘A’ means ‘1’ in this context.* If you think your kids can handle it, make a small ‘period’ or ‘full stop’ card as well.
 And don’t be all academic when explaining it!
 There will be plenty of time for that in their little futures.
 Teach a ‘period’ as a ‘bliiiing!’ or ‘ker-dunk’ or a click of your tongue and I promise your kids will never forget to include it – to the point of annoyance.

 Now, let’s add some more adjectives.

 With emotions, colors, size, and an ‘A’ card, your kids have learned to make their first stacks of adjectives!
 And they can’t even read yet!
 You’re also teaching them to recognize their first sight word!
-Like many teachers, you’ve probably been drilling a lot of vocabulary in separate flash card sets.
+Like many teachers, you’ve probably been drilling a lot of vocabulary in separate flashcard sets.
 This exercise brings that vocabulary together into coherent and ordered meaning that visually mimics language and text.
 Later on, as your students move from speech to text recognition, and then to decoding language in connected text, it will be helpful to remind them of this simple exercise and the songs they used to sing when little.
 Let the kids make their own sentences or dictate sentences for an excellent listening exercise.
 Always ask the students to ‘read’ their sentences and help students who don’t yet understand that the correct order is important.

 Upping the Ante